rrwick/Deepbinner/training_instructions.md

 # Training the Deepbinner CNN

-These instructions cover all the steps necessary to train CNN models for use in the `cnn_demultiplexer classify` command.
+These instructions cover all the steps necessary to train CNN models for use in the `deepbinner classify` command.

 ## Prerequisites